talatian/QueryCraft/README.md

   * `execution_node`: Executes validated queries against PostgreSQL and handles database errors The agent includes a feedback loop allowing iterative refinement of queries based on validation or execution failures.

 - **Frontend (`ui`)**: A Django app serving a static HTML interface with JavaScript client-side logic.
 It presents an input area for questions, displays generated SQL, and renders tabular query results.
-The frontend communicates with the backend via asynchronous POST requests to `/api/query/`, handling error states and providing example questions.
+The frontend communicates with the backend via POST requests to `/api/query/`, handling error states and providing example questions.

 The components work together to transform user questions into SQL queries, execute them safely, and present results through the user interface.